caydenscott/andie/README.md

  ### Cayden

+ **First Deliverable**
  - To test my code, I thoroughly used the program any time a new feature was added.
 I also had one of my non CS friends use it, seeing as they are more of a typical user, to try and find bugs.
  - I added some language features that were forgotten, and fixed a bug in the resize, as it was supposed to throw error that it wasn't.

+ **Second Deliverable**
+ - Testing on the second half as more or less the same as the first.
+But this time I also had my team mates run through and intentionally try to break the program, as they know how it works.
+I also had another friend who is in this class try to break it.
+In doing this I was able to turn up a few bugs.
+ - One bug I found was I had forgotten to allow for an alpha channel in the emboss filter, which of course ended up breaking the image.
+To fix this, I just added the alpha channel and all was well.
+Another bug was with the previews affected the stack, causing unwanted and strange issues with the undo.
+This was becuase I made a new instance of EditableImage.
+But, after finding this, I just made instances of the filter classes as required, and applied them direclty to the preview buffered image, which fixed the proble.

 ### Daniel
 **First Deliverable**